Ondkloss/java-netsgiro/README.md

 (While tests are limited it is not "production ready".)

+## Source commands

+To build:

+    ./gradlew build

+To test:

+    ./gradlew test

+To test coverage:

+    ./gradlew jacocoTestReport

 ## Resources

 * The test resource `src/main/test/resources/ocr1.txt` is from the [OCR Giro specification](https://www.nets.eu/no-nb/PublishingImages/Lists/Accordion%20%20OCR%20giro/AllItems/OCR%20giro%20Systemspesifikasjon.pdf).